Peter Rigby: Other activities

 In April 2010 Rigby's Patriot Aviation Group bought Coventry Airport, with a view to moving from freight-only to serving business passengers and helicopters.
 In June 2013 it bought Exeter International Airport.
 In June 2014 it bought Norwich International Airport, and in December 2017, Bournemouth Airport.

 Rigby also owns the luxury hotel group Eden Hotel Collection, of which Mallory Court in Leamington was named "Most Excellent Hotel in the United Kingdom and Ireland" for 2009 by magazine Condé Nast Johansens.

 Wealth

 In 2010, the Sunday Times Rich List estimates Rigby to be worth £430m, based on his corporate investments.
 This ranked him as the 158th richest person in Britain.
 Although his net worth has increased through the acquisition of European IT companies, his position on the rich list has slipped from a peak of 61st in 2003.

 The Birmingham Post also publishes a rich list of residents of the West Midlands; Rigby was at number 11 in 2017 with an estimated net worth of £850 million.

+In 2024 he donated £50,000 to the Conservatives.

 Honours

 In 2000 Rigby was appointed Deputy Lieutenant of the West Midlands.
 He was knighted in the 2002 Birthday Honours "for services to information technology and to business in the West Midlands".

+2021 : Knight of the Légion d'Honneur in France.